Antti/rust-amqp/Readme.md

 This will send message: "Hello from rust!" to the queue named "my_queue_name".

 The messages have type of `Vec<u8>`, so if you want to send string, first you must convert it to `Vec<u8>`.

+## Known issues:

+* We don't handle frames sent to channel 0 after the session was established.
+* Asynchronous methods are not handled properly see #18.
+* There are still few places where we call `unwrap`, not handling error responses properly.

+## Missing things:

+* There's no facility to re-establish connection
+* No heartbeats support
+* Not all the amqp methods are implemented in a rust interface.
+You can still call them manually.

 ## Development notes: